trisulnsm/dinodoc/trisuldocs/docs/ag/domain/trisulctl.md

 The trisulctl\_ tools then connect to the Trisul domain using the following process.

-1. check if there is a valid domain certificate file at /usr/local/etc/trisul-probe/domain0/domain0.cert.
+1. Check if there is a valid domain certificate file at /usr/local/etc/trisul-probe/domain0/domain0.cert.
-2. read the domain-backend and domain-frontend connection end points from the certificate
+2. Read the domain-backend and domain-frontend connection end points from the certificate
-3. use the certificate to establish a ZMQ CURVE authenticated connection to the domain endpoints
+3. Use the certificate to establish a ZMQ CURVE authenticated connection to the domain endpoints
-4. read and execute commands from CLI
+4. Read and execute commands from CLI

 In the following listing we type the `list nodes` command to query all the nodes in the domain.
 If you had 3 probes you can see their details